Settings Reference¶

 This parameter will create groups from Entra ID in the Django database if they do not exist already.

-will create groups.
+True will create groups.

-will not create any extra groups.
+False will not create any extra groups.

 Important

-This parameter only has effect if GROUP_CLAIM is set to something other then None
+This parameter only has effect if GROUP_CLAIM is set to something other then None.

 RETRIES¶